Overview of HP ALM Synchronizer, now Micro Focus ALM Synchronizer:

 For any assistance regarding the installation guide and documentation, you can go to help menu of the tool.

-Need of This Tool
+Need for This Tool

 After having an overview of this tool, We will now move on to the next section to know why the need for Micro Focus ALM Synchronizer actually arose and what all it exactly does.